uguncer16/KUPEP/README.md

 # KUPEP
-an exam software that will be used in computer labsss
+an exam software that will be used in computer labs